tundish/turberfield-punchline/README.rst

 There is indeed on the web a lot of poetry, but poetry web sites are not poetic places.
 Or even happy spaces.

-And the traditions of personal web sites, `web rings`_, and `web feeds`_ are no longer common practice.
+Also the traditions of personal web sites, `web rings`_, and `web feeds`_ are no longer common practice.
 And I felt sad about that.

 What I did about it